-Take responsibility for the behavior of their child both inside and outside the school.

-- Work in partnership with the school to assist the school in maintaining high standards of behavior and inform the school of any circumstances that may affect the student's learning and behavior. - Ensure their child's regular attendance and good punctuality. - Ensure their child comes to school properly dressed and equipped. - Support the school systems of sanctions and rewards. - Remember that everyone has the right to make mistakes. - Remember that everyone needs to take responsibility for their own actions.
+- Take responsibility for their child's behavior inside and outside the school. - Work with the school to help maintain high standards of behavior and inform them of any circumstances that may affect the student's learning and behavior. - Ensure their child's regular attendance and good punctuality. - Ensure their child comes to school properly dressed and equipped. - Support the school systems of sanctions and rewards. - Remember that everyone has the right to make mistakes. - Remember that everyone needs to take responsibility for their own actions.